“Man, I can’t wait to finish this workout so I can get home and eat dinner.”

 With that understanding of how habits are formed, it’s easy to see how doing X number of push-ups per day isn’t actually that productive on its own.
 If you can instead set up your environment to make doing those push-ups automatic, you’ll be much more successful.

 To give a one sentence definition of a habit: a habit is an action you do frequently and automatically in response to something in your environment.

-With that definition, we can create an environment that triggers and rewards our habits.
+With that definition, you can create an environment that triggers and rewards your habits.

 Choosing the Right Actions: What Habits Lead to Success